Creating a Veteran LinkedIn

 Maintaining consistency keeps from confusing recruiters, hiring managers and other people who want to work with you.
 According to an article in Fast Company, recruiters look at LinkedIn profiles to confirm information.
 Discrepancies such as different dates or job titles are red flags for potential employers.

-You should include quantifiable results and showcase why you are a great candidate.
+You should include quantifiable achievements and showcase why you are a great candidate.
 An easy way to do this is to include a separate section under your primary job functions that specifies your achievements with measurable results.
 As with your resume, you only need to go back 10-15 years.
 Any experience beyond 10-15 years ages you as a candidate.

 Listing your educational background is an important element of a veteran LinkedIn.
 Doing so provides the opportunity to connect with other alumni, potentially military veteran alumni, that may be working in industries you’re interested in.
 Be sure to leave off graduation dates if your degree was obtained more than 15 years ago to prevent age discrimination.